 into the USA with a new job at their Chemicals Division in Charleston West Virginia.
 A year later I was transferred to their Bakelite Plastics Division in Ottawa IL where Glad Bags, Glad Wrap and Glad Straws were being produced or distributed along with their vinyl planishing facilities and blown film.

 In 1969 I briefly went to Triangle Industries who were reorganizing Victor Products in Hagerstown MD for the manufacture of IBM computer cabinetry.
-During this previous period, I had been developing plans to start my own business for manufacturing Badge making equipment.
-I was designing products that would later be patented and finally made the break to go out on my own.
+During this period, I had been developing plans to start my own manufacturing business for badge making equipment.
+I was designing a product called Badge-A-Minit that I patented and decided to go ahead.

 We developed various badge making machines along with the 4 in 1 Identification Camera which would make up to 4 different instant images for ID needs.
-Unfortunately after about $15,000 in patenting costs, this Camera did not make the grade as a successful venture.
+Unfortunately, after too much patenting costs, this Camera did not make the grade as a successful venture.

 I had been designing Badge-A-Minit

 which was my first patent.
 It was also the first opportunity to start my own manufacturing business and I returned to the tri-town area of LaSalle, Peru, Oglesby Illinois.